-The DH Albatross was designed by Arthur Hagg as a long range mail plane and passenger airliner to Air Ministry specification 36/35.
+The De Havilland Aircraft Company DH91 Albatross, designed by Arthur Hagg, as a long range, 4 engine mail plane and passenger airliner to meet Air Ministry specification 36/35.

-Aerodynamic refinement was the driving consideration in the design of this elegant design and the result was a fantastically clean fuselage, which was combined with a retractable undercarriage and enormous attention to detail in achieving an engine installation with minimum frontal area.
-The Albatross also pioneered the monocoque fuselage plywood / balsa sandwich shell construction later to be used on the De Havilland Mosquito and Hornet.
+Aerodynamic refinement was the driving consideration in the design of this elegant aircraft and the result was a fantastically clean fuselage.
+This was enhanced further by featuring a retractable undercarriage and an engine installation with minimum frontal area.
+The DH91 Albatross also used the pioneering plywood / balsa sandwich monocoque fuselage construction that was later used on the DH98 Mosquito and DH103 Hornet.

-The prototype (E2, later G-AEVV) flew for the first time on 20th May 1937 with power being provided by four air-cooled 525 hp Gipsy Twelve inverted-V engines installed in close-fitting nacelles.
-The monoplane wing was built upon the same principles as that of the DH88 Comet Racer which saw such success in the 1934 MacRobertson Air Race to Australia.
+The prototype DH91 Albatross (E2, later G-AEVV) flew for the first time on 20th May 1937, with power being provided by four air-cooled 525 hp Gipsy Twelve inverted-V engines, installed in close-fitting nacelles.
+The monoplane wing was built upon the same principles as that of the DH88 Comet Racer, which saw such success in the 1934 MacRobertson Air Race to Australia.

-Initially twin fins were fitted inset from the tail-plane tips, these being replaced following initial trials with a pair of fins mounted as endplates at the tail-plane tips.
-A retractable undercarriage was fitted, the large single wheels retracting inward into the wing root.
+Initially, twin fins were fitted inset from the tail-plane tips, these being replaced following initial trials with a pair of fins mounted as endplates at the tail-plane tips.
+A retractable undercarriage was also fitted with the larger, single wheels retracting into the wing root.

-Development was not without its problems, notably a structural failure of the fuselage of the second prototype whilst undergoing overload trials on 27th August 1938.
-There was also a belly landing in March 1938 due to undercarriage problems.
+Development was not without its problems however, with the second prototype suffering a structural failure of the fuselage, whilst undergoing overload trials on 27th August 1938.
+There was also a dramatic belly landing in March 1938, caused by undercarriage problems.

-Two aircraft (G-AEVV and G-AEVW) were built as mail carriers, followed by a further five configured as passenger aircraft, identifiable by the provision of additional cabin windows, split-slotted flaps.
-These latter aircraft had reduced fuel capacity compared with the mail plane versions.
+Two aircraft (G-AEVV and G-AEVW) were built as mail carriers, followed by a further five configured as passenger aircraft.
+These are identifiable by the provision of additional cabin windows and split-slotted flaps.
+These latter aircraft also had a reduced fuel capacity when compared with the mail plane versions.

-The first production aircraft (G-AFDI ‘Frobisher’) served with Imperial Airways until it was destroyed during a German air attack at Whitchurch in 1940.
+For ease of reference, all DH91 Albatross aircraft were christened with names beginning with ‘F’, with the first production aircraft (G-AFDI ‘Frobisher’) serving with Imperial Airways.
+Unfortunately, it was destroyed during a German air attack at Whitchurch in 1940.

-Following the outbreak of war, the Albatross continued in service operating to Lisbon and Shannon and, later in RAF service, to Iceland.
-The two prototypes (Faraday & Franklin) were both destroyed during landing accidents at Reykjavik in 1941 and 1942.
+Following the outbreak of war, the DH91 Albatross continued in service, operating to Lisbon and Shannon.
+Later in RAF service, it also frequently flew VIPs and personnel to Iceland.
+Incidentally, the two prototype aircraft (Faraday & Franklin) were both destroyed during landing accidents at Reykjavik in 1941 and 1942.

-Crash landings became a common fate for the DH Alabtross as the 4th example (G-AFDL ‘Fingal’ had previously been destroyed on arrival at Pucklechurch in 1940 and the 3rd (G-AFDK ‘Fortuna’) was destroyed in a crash landing accident at Shannon Airport in 1943.
+In fact, crash landings became a common fate for the DH91 Albatross as the 4th example (G-AFDL ‘Fingal’ had previously been destroyed on arrival at Pucklechurch in 1940 whilst the 3rd (G-AFDK ‘Fortuna’) was later destroyed in a crash landing accident at Shannon Airport in 1943.

-The remaining aircraft continued in service until about mid-1944, when lack of spares resulted in the last two survivors (G-AFDM ‘Fiona’ and G-AFDJ ‘Falcon’ being broken up.
+The remaining DH91 Albatross aircraft continued in service until about mid-1944, when lack of spares resulted in the last two survivors (G-AFDM ‘Fiona’ and G-AFDJ ‘Falcon’ being broken up.